zachmakesgames/Spock/README.md

 Spock uses The GL Math Library (GLM) for vectors and matrices and GLFW to handle the creation of windows and display surfaces.

+**Warning** This is a work in progress!
+There are many problems and naive designs in this project while it is still in development.

 ## Repository Layout
 This respository is layed out in a way that separates each component of the project.
 The primary components of Spock are: